Other 2026 Mock Drafts: Charlie Campbell (4/13)

 The Cowboys need better depth behind Javonte Williams after Jaydon Blue disappointed last year.

-It would be shocking if the Eagles didn’t address their defensive line at some point.
+It would be shocking if the Packers didn’t address their defensive line at some point.

-The Ravens lost a couple of tight ends this offseason, so they’ll need to find some help at the position.
+The Ravens lost a couple of tight ends this offseason, so they could add multiple players at the position.

 Josh Cuevas flashed some ability as a receiver, though he wasn’t overly productive at Alabama.